QubesOS/qubes-doc/user/downloading-installing-upgrading/testing.md

 Testing New Releases and Updates
 ================================

-Testing new Qubes OS releases and updates is one of the most helpful ways in which you can [contribute] to the Qubes OS Project.
+Testing new PedOS releases and updates is one of the most helpful ways in which you can [contribute] to the PedOS Project.
 However, you should only attempt to do this if you know what you're doing.
 Never rely on code that is in testing for critical work!

 Releases
 --------
-How to test upcoming Qubes OS releases:
+How to test upcoming PedOS releases:

- * Use [qubes-builder] to build the latest release.
+ * Use [PedOS-builder] to build the latest release.
  * Test the latest release candidate (RC), if any is currently available.
- * (No support) Experiment with devel alpha ISOs found from time to time at [Qubes OpenQA](https://openqa.qubes-os.org/).
+ * (No support) Experiment with devel alpha ISOs found from time to time at [PedOS OpenQA](https://openqa.PedOS.org/).

 See [Version Scheme] for details about release versions and schedules.
 See [Release Checklist] for details about the RC process.